hugo8072/Banking-system/readme.md

-﻿
-On both operative systems:
+## On both operative systems: 🌐
-1-Ensure that you have both the JDK (Java Development Kit) and Prolog installed on your system.
+-Ensure that you have both the JDK (Java Development Kit) and Prolog installed on your system.

-2-
-On windows:
+### On Windows: 🖥️💻

 1-Open the Windows command prompt.
 Press Win + R, type "cmd," and press Enter.
 Navigate to the directory where your files are located using the cd command.